Virtual? In-person? Hybrid? What happens when parents cannot agree?

 Keep in mind that an issue of means of school attendance is a legal custody issue, which does not change a physical custody schedule.
 Therefore a Court will not order modification of the physical custody schedule simply to address the issue of the child’s means of school attendance.

 If you believe certain adjustments must be made to your shared custody schedule to facilitate the child’s means of school attendance and you seek to modify your physical custody schedule, you will need to file a petition for modification for the court to consider a request for changes to the current physical custody schedule.
-Contact a family law attorney today to discuss your options.
+Contact a child custody lawyer today to discuss your options.